ko4la07/Prueba1/README.md

 # Trivia

 This is my first project in the pre-admission to _Laboratoria_.
+April 2021.

 ### Home